2BAB/Polyfill/README.md

 |ALL_RESOURCES|`ListProvider<Directory>`|To retrieve all `/res` directories that will paticipate resource merge.|

-4. In addition, if aforementioned API sets are not satisfied for your requirement, a public data pipeline mechanism with a bunch of variant tools that provided by Polyfill are openning to customized Artifacts registry.
+4. In addition, if aforementioned API sets are not satisfied for your requirement, a public data pipeline mechanism with a bunch of variant tools that provided by Polyfill are opening to customized Artifacts registry.（PR is welcome as well!)

 ``` Kotlin
 project.extensions.getByType<PolyfillExtension>()